-A real estate appraiser, also known as an assessor, is an individual who determines the value of real estate, including buildings and land, for homeowners, potential homeowners, real estate agencies or lending institutions.
-Appraisal value is usually necessary before the real estate can be mortgaged, insured, sold, taxed or developed.
+A real estate appraiser, also known as an assessor, is an individual who determines the value of the real estate, including buildings and land, for homeowners, potential homeowners, real estate agencies, or lending institutions.
+The appraisal value is usually necessary before the real estate can be mortgaged, insured, sold, taxed, or developed.
 To work as an appraiser, a candidate must meet specific requirements.
-Here is an overview of appraisers, including what they do, how to become one and career outlook.
+Here is an overview of appraisers, including what they do, how to become one, and their career outlook.

 What They Do